 Ever heard of intermittent fasting (IF) but unsure what it entails?
 You’re not alone.
-Dr. Michael Mosley, a leading advocate for IF, sheds light on this popular dietary approach and answers some of the most common questions.
+Dr. Michael Mosley, a leading advocate for IF, shed light on this popular dietary approach and answered some of the most common questions.

 Michael, for someone who’s never tried IF, tell us what it is?